 Modular PSU’s come with the cables detached from the unit.
 You can add in as many cables as you need.
-Non modular units have all the cables built in, so you’ll have a bunch of extra cables that you’ll have to do something with.
-If you have a gigantic case, or a ton of devices it’s not a big deal, but if you want a cleaner build with less cabling go with a modular PSU.
+Non-modular units have all the cables built in, so you’ll have a bunch of extra cables that you’ll have to do something with.
+If you have a gigantic case or a ton of devices it’s not a big deal, but if you want a cleaner build with less cabling goes with a modular PSU.

-I recommend you use PC Part Picker, to determine the required wattage for you PSU.
+I recommend you use PC Part Picker, to determine the required wattage for your PSU.

-Of course you’ll still need a monitor mouse and keyboard, but as they don’t generally relate that much to the build process I won’t go over them here.
+Of cours, you’ll still need a monitor mouse and keyboard, but as they don’t generally relate that much to the build process I won’t go over them here.